Yellowknife FC

 Yellowknife FC is a football (soccer) club from Yellowknife, Northwest Territories, of Canada.
 The club sends a senior men's and senior women's team to represent the Northwest Territories at the Challenge Trophy and the Jubilee Trophy respectively.
-The Yellowknife FC Senior men's squad made its first appearance at the finals in 2011.
+The Yellowknife FC Senior men's squad made their first appearance at the finals in 2011.
 The senior women entered in 2012.
 Every year the teams compete for a top-eight spot in the 12-team competition for men and the 10-team competition for women.
 Such a finish would give the Northwest Territories a better seeding the following year.

 History

 2013

-The current squads are preparing for the National Club Championships in Halifax, Nova Scotia 2013.
-The Men will be featured in group B which also includes the champions from Alberta and Nova Scotia.
-The women are in group A featuring the champions from Ontario, Quebec, Nova Scotia and Newfoundland.
+The squads prepared for the National Club Championships in Halifax, Nova Scotia 2013.
+The men were featured in group B which also includes the champions from Alberta and Nova Scotia.
+The women were in group A featuring the champions from Ontario, Quebec, Nova Scotia and Newfoundland.

-It was announced after last year's finals that Isaac Ayiku would retire as a player and would take over from Mark LeDrew as manager of the senior men.
+It was announced after the last year's finals that Isaac Ayiku would retire as a player and would take over from Mark LeDrew as manager of the senior men.
 Ryan Fequet remains at the helm of the senior women's squad.